depixelado/movie-catalog-react/README.md

-Watch.io
+Movie Catalog React
 ---
-An app to help you discover and manage the movies want to see
+An app to help you discover and manage movies you want to see

 Setup
 ---